 \subsection{Statement of the nodal degeneration formula}

-Let $\Gamma$ be a $W$-valued stable graph and $\overline{\Gamma}$ the $W$-valued stable graph obtained from $\Gamma$ by contracting all edges, as in Definition \ref{def_contraction_relative}.
-We assume further that $\Gamma$ is \emph{vertical}, in the sense that for every vertex $v$ of $\Gamma$, the pushforward to $B$ of the curve class $\beta(v)$ is zero.
-We define the moduli space $\oM_\Gamma(W/B)$ of \emph{$\Gamma$-marked stable maps to the degeneration $W \rightarrow B$} by the fiber diagram
+Let $\Gamma$ be a $W$-valued stable graph and $\overline{\Gamma}$ the $W$-valued stable graph obtained from $\Gamma$ by contracting all edges, as in Definition \ref{def_contraction}.
+We assume further that $\Gamma$ is \emph{vertical}, in the sense that for every vertex $v$ of $\Gamma$, the push-forward to $B$ of the curve class $\beta(v)$ is zero.
+We define the moduli stack $\oM_\Gamma(W/B)$ of \emph{$\Gamma$-marked stable maps to the degeneration $W \rightarrow B$} by the fiber diagram

 In other words, a $\Gamma$-marked stable curve is a stable map with the data of a $\Gamma$-marking on its domain curve.
 Using the predeformability condition (iii) in the Definition \ref{def_deg} of a stable map to the degeneration $W \rightarrow B$, we obtain a version of Lemma \ref{lem_key}, ensuring that we have a disjoint union decomposition